A B O U T S U B M I S S I O N S

 *

-We invite you to submit your cherita to the cherita.
+We invite you to submit your cherita gems to

 Please note that we do not accept AI generated submissions.